 There is a discussion forum dedicated to these conversions,

-But I noticed something strange.
+http://tnttt.com/viewforum.php?f=42 .
+Be skeptical about their advice: I'm not sure if most of these guys really go camping with their conversions, or whether they just enjoy their labor of love.
 Despite wallowing in microscopic details, they seldom mention the 'bottom line' regarding the weight and cost of the conversion.

 My cargo trailer is a standard size for a single traveler: nominally 6 foot X 12 foot, single axle, standard steel frame with an aluminum skin on the walls, with a blunt V in the front.
 It has proven to be the perfect size.